Nifemie/alx-system_engineering-devops/0x00-shell_basics/README.md

+TASK 0: Where am I?

-Write a script that prints the absolute path name of the current working directory
+Write a script that prints the absolute path name of the current working directory.